-CRWDB anticipates that an ESTIMATED $85,000.00 will be available to fund an initial twelve (12) month One-Stop Operator Contract under this RFP, based on projected

-funding.
-Funding amounts for additional contract performance periods thereafter will be negotiated with the One-Stop Operator, at that time.

 The One-Stop Operator entity will employ a full-time One-Stop Center Manager to carry out the responsibilities and day-to-day activities of the Operator as outlined in this RFP.
 It is acceptable for the Operator entity and Center Manager to be one in the same, e.g., a sole proprietorship.
 However, regardless of the entity’s personnel/organizational structure, all requirements of both the Operator entity and the Center Manager position must be met at all times during the performance period.
 The Center Manager must be housed within the Crater Regional Workforce Center at 22.
-W. Washington Street, Petersburg, VA and will be required to travel to CRWDB’s Emporia-Greensville Center on a routine basis, as well as to other community-based meetings/activities.
+W. Washington Street, Petersburg, VA and will be required to travel to CRWDB’s Emporia-Greensville Center at least twice per week, as well as to other community-based meetings/activities.
 Note: No access to a vehicle will be provided by CRWDB or any of the One-Stop Partner Agencies.
 Mileage reimbursement for required travel may be provided based upon CRWDB’s travel reimbursement policy.

 All WIOA funded services must be delivered in accordance with the WIOA Rules and Regulations, related guidance from the Department of Labor, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, Commonwealth of Virginia Laws and Regulations, and policies and guidelines set forth by the CEOs and CRWDB of LWDA 15.

-Highlights of the Workforce Innovation and Opportunity Act (WIOA)
+C. Highlights of the Workforce Innovation and Opportunity Act (WIOA)

 The WIOA was signed into law on July 22, 2014 and took effect on July 1, 2015.
 WIOA supersedes the Workforce Investment Act (WIA) of 1998 and amends the Adult Education and Family Literacy Act, the Wagner-Peyser Act, and the Rehabilitation Act of 1973.
 Proposals submitted in response to this RFP, and any final contract(s) negotiated with the successful proposer(s) under this RFP, are subject to any additional rules, regulations and/or policies that may be issued by the applicable funding sources.

 From a policy perspective, WIOA is designed to (a) help job seekers and workers access employment, education, training and support services necessary to succeed in the labor market and (b) to match employers with skilled workers they need to compete in the global economy.
 In passing WIOA, Congress reaffirmed the roles of the Workforce Development Boards and the One-Stop System as the cornerstones of the public workforce development system, and brought together and enhanced several key employment, education and training programs.